computations/SunStar/doc/writeup.md

 a potentially large speed up on some systems.
 This technique I call tree packing; it is discussed in section \ref{tree-packing}.

-The `tree` class is also responsible for setting the weights of the tree.
+The `tree_t` class is also responsible for setting the weights of the tree.
 This can be done in three ways.
 The first is to pass the `set_weight` function a function that takes a `size_t` or equivalent, and returns a `double`.
 Another is to pass it a vector of weights which is indexed by depth.
 Yet another way is